-You can study for a research degree full time or part time, and by attending on site or via distance learning.
+You can study for a research degree full time or part time.
 If you’re a full-time student, we expect you to spend at last 37 hours a week on your research, for at least 45 weeks of the year.

 Areas for research

 We welcome applications for research degrees across a wide range of disciplines, including:

 - Nursing, Health and Wellbeing

 - Sport (therapy, exercise science, sociology, psychology, management)

 - Social Work and Social Policy

 - Art and Design